WomensCodingCircle/CodingCircleJavascript/README.md

 ## Preperation
 You need to have Google Chrome installed.
 You should also have a text editor (I recommend [Sublime Text](http://www.sublimetext.com/)).
-Some knowledge of HTML is necessary, if you need a refresher, [W3Schools](http://www.w3schools.com/html/) has a good intro
+Some knowledge of HTML is necessary, if you need a refresher, [W3Schools](http://www.w3schools.com/html/) has a good intro.

 ## Lesson 1 Printing
 In lesson one you will learn the many ways you can print in JavaScript, about variables and assignment, and a little bit about strings.